ericmjl/thesis/text/02-algorithm.md

 To check whether the algorithm was capable of correctly identifying reassortant viruses, simulation studies were conducted.
 To simplify the problem, we considered the case of a two-segment virus, with each of the two segments having a different nucleotide substitution rate, mirroring the different substitution rates on each of the influenza genome segments.
 Each simulation run was initialized with anywhere between one and five viruses.
 At each time step, one virus was chosen at random to replicate (with 0.75 probability) or reassort with another virus (with 0.25 probability).
 Simulations were run for 50 time steps.

 Regardless of replication or reassortment, the progeny virus was subjected to mutations, with the number of mutations in each segment being drawn from a binomial distribution with probability equal to the segment's substitution rate, and the exact positions drawn uniformly across the segment.
-This process is outlined in +@fig:fig-s4-simulation in the Applications section.
+This process is outlined in +@fig:fig-s4-simulation.

 ![Viral simulation results. (a) Schematic of simulation studies conducted on a model two-segment virus with one segment capable of hypermutating in a short region of it. (b) In the null model, genomic information is ignored and a source virus is picked at random from isolates prior to it in time.
 Reassortants remain identified as reassortants, but sources are changed.
 In the proper reconstruction, sources are chosen to minimize genetic distance across two segments. (c) Distribution of proportion of reassortant viruses accurately identified under a proper reconstruction (blue bars) as opposed to a null model (green bars).](./figures/pnas-fig-s4.jpg){#fig:fig-s4-simulation}